vgwb/Antura/docs/dev/DiscoverED/framework.md

 specific functionalities to tie game events and achievements directly to learning outcomes. this might include in-game encyclopedias, quizzes triggered by discoveries, or summaries of learned concepts.

 **modularity & extensibility:**
-being open-source, the framework will be designed for easy customization. developers can add new features, integrate different asset packs, or tailor the system to specific educational needs.
+being open-source, the framework is be designed for easy customization. developers can add new features, integrate different asset packs, or tailor the system to specific educational needs.

 ### External node-based dialogue and quest editor